 8. Keep a lid on it

 No, we’re not saying you need to keep your brand new serum a secret, only that you should be sure to tighten the cap after every use.
-The more that vitamin C serum comes into contact with the air and all the elements, the more it has a chance to oxidize and degrade.
+The more that Vitamin C serum comes into contact with the air and all the elements, the more it has a chance to oxidize and degrade.
 So pretend you’ve got a little genie in a bottle, baby, and you’re not to the part in the movie yet where you set him free.

 9. Morning or Evening

 In addition to the products we put on our face, it’s important to remember that there are also simple and effective treatments we often overlook, even though they’re literally at our fingertips.
 One idea is a do-it-yourself face-massage!
 Side effects may include a sense of overall relaxation, loss of headache, and sensation that you should have been doing this every day of your life.
 Massage can improve blood flow and stimulate the cells that help produce certain connective tissues like elastin and collagen, and as you probably already know, both of those aid in keeping the skin firm.
 It’s advice that’s actually easy to take.

 Here’s a good example of one that focuses on the chin line and jowls – that area that becomes more of an issue as we age.
 And not that you need the reminder, but you’ll want to be sure your hands are clean before you go rubbing them all over your face.
 Find a time when you can relax for a few moments and treat yourself to this face lifting massage: